 Especially if you’re a startup, it’s important that you start to build trust in your brand.
 Each video should feel authentic.
 In fact, this is one of the video industry buzzwords.
 So what exactly what does it mean?
 A video that’s authentic is one that clearly understands its audience and their needs.
 It doesn’t try to sell to them, instead it opens the lines of communication.
 It might even feature an impartial individual such as a brand ambassador or customer.

 Airbnb have nailed it with their Stories video campaign.
 These videos feature real customers who use their product, sharing how the brand has made a positive difference to them.
-Watch marathon runner Michael’s moving story about how the service enables him to raise money in memory of his father.

 If you are planning to appear on video, be yourself.
 Viewers will sense immediately if you’re pretending to be something you’re not.
 If you’re funny, let this come across in your videos!
 If you’re snarky, let it out on camera!
 Authenticity can be difficult to communicate if you’re not experienced in front of the camera.
 If this sounds like you, 27 Ways to Feel Like a Natural in Front of the Camera is a great resource.